Upper Eyelid Plastic Surgery in St. Louis & St. Peters, MO

 Upper Eyelid Surgery Recovery

-After surgery, you will need to have someone available to drive you home.
-After the anesthetic wears off, bruising, swelling, and soreness may develop.
+After surgery, you will need someone to drive you home.
+Once the anesthetic wears off, bruising, swelling, and soreness may develop.
 If necessary, medication can be taken to decrease the pain.
-Additionally, our team may give you eye drops or ointments to apply for one to two weeks.
-Patients can visit our team about 6-8 days later to remove the sutures.
+Additionally, our team may give you eye drops or ointments to use for 1 to 2 weeks.
+Patients can visit our team 6-8 days after surgery to have the sutures removed.

 Additional options for Eye Plastic Surgery